FelixOnline/v2/content/articles/2017-3-3-my-sun-and-stars.md

 subtitle: >
   Another one of Mr. Aran Shaunak’s Little Bites of Science
 date: "2017-03-03 15:13:38 +0000"

 # Attributes from Felix Online V1
 id: "6843"
 old_path: /science/6843/my-sun-and-stars
 aliases:
  - /science/6843/my-sun-and-stars
+imported: true
+comments:
+ - Hey KateLooking forward to reading all about it Could you do me a favor If you go to the library at MBL theres a quote on the wall something about not always looking at books but going outside  Could you post a pic of it  I liked the quote a lot  especially given the con8xtte211 and cant remember exactly how it goesThanks

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true